openmrs/openmrs-contrib-rest-api-docs/patientIdentifierType.md

 * format: a regular expression defining what the identifier text should contain

 * formatDescription: An optional description of the regular expression (used to explain the requirements of the regular expression in terms a user would understand).
-For example, a regular expression like \d{4,8}could have a description like "Must be a number between 4 and 8 digits in length."
+For example, a regular expression like `\d{4,8}` could have a description like "Must be a number between 4 and 8 digits in length."

 * required: a true/false whether every patient MUST have this type